Lucius Calpurnius Piso (consul 1 BC): Life and career

 In AD 16, after the treason trial and suicide of Marcus Scribonius Libo, Calpurnius Piso stated his disgust at the corruption of the judicial system.
 He declared he would leave Rome and live in self-imposed exile until his death.
 He was persuaded to remain in Rome by the emperor Tiberius.
-In that same year, he attempted to bring to court Urgulania, an intimate friend of the emperor's mother, Livia.
-She refused to attend, and took refuge in the palace, while Livia denounced Calpurnius Piso.
+In that same year, he attempted to bring legal action against Urgulania, an intimate friend of the emperor's mother, Livia.
+She refused to appear in court, and took refuge in the palace, while Livia denounced Calpurnius Piso.
 Tiberius was forced to intervene, and Urgulania was forced to pay a fine.

 In AD 20, Calpurnius Piso was one of the advocates who defended his brother who faced treason charges, as his brother had been suspected of having killed Germanicus.
 Then in AD 24, Piso was brought up on charges of maiestas, but died before his case could come before a court.

 An augur, Calpurnius Piso was described as having a ferocious and violent temper, and was a man who spoke his mind to Tiberius.

-He was married to Statilia.
+He owned the Villa Pisoni in Baiae.